DBrianKimmel/PyHouse/Project/src/Modules/Computer/Mqtt/Design.md

 ### Topic

-The topics all start out with pyhouse
+1. The topics all start out with pyhouse

 ==>pyhouse

-The next section is the house name.
+1. The next section is the house name.
 House names must be unique within the realm that the broker and backup brokers serve.
+House names may include spaces

 ==>pyhouse/housename

 The next section is the message category.

-==>pyhouse/housename/lighting
+==>pyhouse/housename/category

 Categories:
 - computer